Mafmudin/progress-sg/README.md

 # How to use gif resources
 1. Prepare your gif resources, place it on drawable directory

 <img src='https://github.com/Mafmudin/myassets/blob/master/images/gif.png?raw=true' alt="place it on drawable directory"/>

+*Drawable resource*

 2. Use it like ProgressDialog

 ```
  ProgressGif progressGif = new ProgressGif(MainActivity.this);
  //create an object with a Context as a parameter